This guide goes over attractions in Caesarea (Caesarea National Park, Ralli Museum, and Aqueduct Beach) and answers common questions.

-The aqueduct that stands on the sandy beach makes it unique, and many people visit it just for the photo opportunities, without swimming in the sea.
+The aqueduct on the sandy beach makes it unique, and many people visit it just for photo opportunities, without swimming in the sea.
 If you are interested in swimming, there are lifeguard services.
 But beyond that, there are no additional services.
-No cafes, no shops, and not restaurants (I am not even sure that there are restrooms).
+There are no cafes, shops, or restaurants (I am not sure if there are restrooms).

 The ancient Caesarea is located next to the modern city of Caesarea.
-And they are both positioned on the Mediterranean coast halfway between Tel Aviv and Haifa.
-See map at the top of this post.
+And they are both positioned on the Mediterranean coast, halfway between Tel Aviv and Haifa.
+See the map at the top of this post.
 Today, the ancient city of Caesarea is Caesarea National Park.

 The modern Israeli town of Caesarea was established in 1952 near the ruins of the ancient Caesarea, on the coastal plain near the city of Hadera.

 Yes.
 Caesarea was a Roman city.
-In the Roman period, the city was the home of governors (Procurators), and it was the capital of the Province of Judea.
+In the Roman period, the town was the home of governors (Procurators), and it was the capital of the Province of Judea.

-Caesarea National Park is quite big, and you can spend there from one hour up to half a day.
+Caesarea National Park is extensive, and you can spend one hour to half a day there.
 A typical visit will take 2 – 4 hours.
 Seeing everything in the Ralli Museum took us two and a half hours.
-Thus, a typical visit will be 2 – 3 hours.
-And at Aqueduct Beach you can spend from half an hour to half day.
-Thus, the amount of time you spend in the city depends on what attractions you choose.
-I guess, for most people, it will be around half a day.
+Thus, a routine visit will be 2 – 3 hours.
+And at Aqueduct Beach you can spend from half an hour to half a day.
+Therefore, your time in the city depends on the chosen attractions.
+I guess, for most people, it will be around a half day.

-Philip was Herod’s son, and after Herod’s death, he inherited area near Banias Springs.
-In 2 BCE Philip founded his capital there and called it Caesarea Philippi.
-Today it is more commonly known as Banias Nature Reserve, and it is located at the Golan Heights.
+Philip was Herod’s son, and after Herod’s death, he inherited an area near Banias Springs.
+In 2 BCE, Philip founded his capital and called it Caesarea Philippi.
+Today it is more commonly known as Banias Nature Reserve, located at the Golan Heights.

 Have you ever been to Caesarea?
 Tell us about your experience in the comments below.